RodrigoGontijo/Phonegap-Android-VolumeControl-Maximum/README.md

 Phonegap-Android-VolumeControl-Maximum
 ==============================

-Put all volumes from your app to max.
+Set all volumes from your app to max.
 Cordova / PhoneGap plugin.

 Installation:
 -------------